Configuration for React Native SDK

 • If you need to track some events to a different Engagement project, you can define a mapping between event types and Engagement projects.

-• An event is always tracked to the default project and any projects it is mapped to.
+• The SDK always tracks each event to the default project and any projects it's mapped to.

 • Example: